ecohealthalliance/geoname-annotator-training/resolved_geoannotated_data/written_2_technical_government_About_LSC_LegalServCorp_v_VelazquezSyllabus.txt.md

 system by altering the attorneys&#x27; traditional role in much the same way broadcast systems or student publication networks were changed in the limited forum cases of <ignore  id='undefined'>Arkansas</ignore> Ed.
 Television Comm&#x27;n v.
-Forbes, 523 U. S. 666, and Rosenberger v.
-Rector and Visitors of Univ. of Va., supra.
+Forbes, 523 <ignore  id='undefined'>U. S.</ignore> 666, and Rosenberger v.
+Rector and Visitors of
+Univ. of Va., supra.
 The Government may not design a subsidy to effect such a serious and fundamental restriction on the advocacy of attorneys and the functioning of the judiciary.
 An informed,